ryan-a-davis365/game-talk/README.md

 There are a number of areas with scope for future improvement.
 This project has been challenging and ultimately the project deadline was fast approaching.
 There is potential to add the following:

 * The ability to view Users profiles and all the posts they have created.
-* The ability for Users to comment on other Users profiles to beging discussions with them.
+* The ability for Users to comment on other Users profiles to begin discussions with them.
-* The ability for users to be able to delete or edit their own posts.
+* The ability for Users to be able to edit their own profile with a profile picture, bio etc.
+* The ability for Users to be able to like another Users post.

 <hr>